-In May 2001 an Inspectorate was formed within the Office of Surveillance Commissioners (OSC) to assist the 'Chief Surveillance Commissioner' keep under review the exercise and performance of the powers and duties conferred or imposed by RIPA.
-The most recent Procedures and Guidance document was issued by the Chief Surveillance Commissioner in December

-2014, and is available on the Council's intranet.
+In May 2001 an Inspectorate was formed within the Office of Surveillance Commissioners (OSC) to keep under review the exercise and performance of the powers and duties conferred or imposed by RIPA.
+This Office was replaced in October 2017 and is now called the Investigatory Powers Commissioner's Office (IPCO) and is led by the Investigatory Powers Commissioner.
+The most recent Procedures and Guidance document was issued by the Investigatory Powers Commissioner in August 2018, and is available on the Council's intranet.

-RIPA requires public authorities to disclose or provide to the Chief Surveillance Commissioner all such documents and information as he may require for the purpose of enabling him to carry out his functions.
+RIPA requires public authorities to disclose or provide to the Investigatory Powers Commissioner all such documents and information as he may require for the purpose of enabling him to carry out his functions.